lambdatoast/lambdatoast.github.com/_drafts/concrete-vs-abstract.md

 This one is odd.

-Assuming they *are* talking about the essence, then their point might be, "don't identify the essence of the problem and then forget to solve it" But, who does that?
+Assuming they *are* talking about the essence, then their point might be, "don't identify the essence of the problem and then forget to implement the solution" or something.

 Also, what if the job *is* to just create a model of the essence of the problem, so that others can talk about the problem and/or solve their own specializations of the problem?

-Maybe they just mean "When solving a problem P, don't create models for things that aren't the essence P and thus no one suffering from P will really need".
-In this case, that's obviously right, however "abstraction should not be a goal" is a very confusing way to phrase this advice.
+Maybe they just mean "When solving a problem P, don't create models for things that aren't the essence P and thus no one suffering from P will actually need".
+In this case, that's obviously right, however "abstraction should not be a goal" is a very confusing way to phrase such commonsensical advice.

-If you find yourself in a situation where what you initially thought was non-essential is actually essential (or vice versa), because you've obtained more knowledge about the problem, then you should revise your design accordingly.
-If this revision turns out to be a nightmare to achieve, it will be for reasons entirely unrelated to the the fact that you're "using abstraction".
+By the way, if you find yourself in a situation where what you initially considered non-essential is revealed to be actually essential (or vice versa), after you've obtained more knowledge about the problem, then you should revise your design accordingly.
+If this revision turns out to be a nightmare to achieve, it will be for reasons entirely unrelated to the the fact that you used abstractions.

 Maybe your programming language sucks, and it makes modifications a dangerous and/or tedious activity, in which case the problem is the *tool used for abstraction*,